Dr. Robert T. Smith, Provost and Vice President for Academic Affairs

 Academic operations are broadly supervised by the Vice President for Academic Affairs, who is in turn supported by the deans and directors of the several colleges and divisions.
 Department heads report to the appropriate dean or director of their college or division.
 The University consists of colleges and divisions with their respective departments as follows:

-The College of Arts and Sciences: Departments of Biology; Chemistry; English; History; Mathematics and Computer Science; Modern and Classical Languages; Philosophy and Religious Studies; Physics, Astronomy, and Geosciences; Political Science; and Sociology, Anthropology, and Criminal Justice.
+The College of Humanities and Social Sciences: Departments of English; History; Modern and Classical Languages; Philosophy and Religious Studies; Political Science; Psychological Science; and Sociology, Anthropology, and Criminal Justice.

 The Harley Langdale, Jr. College of Business Administration: Departments of Accounting, Economics and Finance, Management and Healthcare Administration, and Marketing and International Business.

-The James L. and Dorothy H. Dewar College of Education and Human Services: Departments of Adult and Career Education; Communication Sciences and Disorders; Curriculum, Leadership, and Technology; Early Childhood and Special Education; Kinesiology and Physical Education; Marriage and Family Therapy; Library and Information Sciences; Middle, Secondary, Reading, and Deaf Education; Psychology and Counseling; and Social Work.
+The James L. and Dorothy H. Dewar College of Education and Human Services: Departments of Communication Sciences and Disorders; Human Services; Leadership, Technology, and Workforce Development; Library and Information Science; and Teacher Education.

-The College of the Arts: Departments of Art, Music, and Communication Arts.
+The College of the Arts: Departments of Art and Design, Music, and Communication Arts.

 The College of Nursing and Health Sciences: Departments of Undergraduate Nursing and Graduate Nursing; Exercise Physiology; and Athletic Training.